 - act as a designated consultation authority for Strategic Environmental Assessments (SEA) under the Environmental Assessment (Scotland) Act 2005 and through the Environmental Assessment of Plans and Programmes (Scotland) Regulations 2004 ; monitor impacts on soil, water quality and biodiversity;

 - seek to inform and influence domestic and international policies, for example through our thermal treatment of waste guidelines and planning advice and guidance.

-SEPA also has a remit not directly related to regulation, where we seek to influence the decisions, approach and direction of others for the purpose of delivering One Planet Prosperity - Our Regulatory Strategy and through Sustainable Growth Agreements for example.
+SEPA also has a remit not directly related to regulation, where we seek to influence the decisions, approach and direction of others for the purpose of delivering Our Approach to Regulation and through Sustainable Growth Agreements for example.